 All in all, I’m looking for certain clues that show it’s a wordpress site.

 You might be wondering, what’s the big deal about URL parameters?
 Well, let me tell you that they can reveal a lot about whether a website is built on WordPress or not!
-By analyzing the structure of a site’s URLs and applying some nifty parameter analysis tips, it becomes easier to figure out if we’re dealing with our beloved content management system.
+Analyzing the structure of a site’s URLs and applying some nifty parameter analysis tips makes it easier to figure out if we’re dealing with our beloved content management system.
 So let’s dive into these url detection techniques and see how they can help us identify those sneaky WordPress sites.

-First off, pay attention to any query strings in the URL – those are key indicators of potential WordPress usage.
+First, pay attention to any query strings in the URL – key indicators of potential WordPress usage.
 For example, do you see something like ‘?p=123’ or ‘?cat=5’?
 These types of parameters usually indicate that we’re looking at a default permalink structure used by WordPress.
 If the site owner hasn’t changed their permalinks to pretty URLs (e.g., ‘example.com/my-great-article/’), there’s a good chance they’re using WordPress out-of-the-box.

 Another tip: keep an eye out for specific file paths such as ‘/wp-content/’ or ‘/wp-includes/’, as these directories are unique to WordPress installations.